 How to open Punjab & Sind Bank PPF account online?

 You can download the application form online, and fill and submit the same at a participating branch of Punjab and Sind Bank.
 You can find the list of participating branches from the official website of the bank.
 At present, there are around 100 branches of Punjab and Sind Bank accepting PPF applications.
 To access and download the application form in PDF format, you can follow the steps below:

 - Navigate to the section titled “PPF, NPS and SCSS Scheme”

 - Click on the PPF forms link and download and save the file

-Punjab and Sind Bank PPF account opening form
+Punjab & Sind Bank PPF account opening form

 - PAN card number

 - Branch name